httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query-params";name="param": value
 ~~~

-If used in a response message, the `@query-params` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@query-params` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Status Code {#content-status-code}

-The `@status` identifier refers to the three-digit numeric HTTP status code of a response message as defined in {{SEMANTICS}} Section 15.
-The value is the serialized three-digit integer of the HTTP response code, with no descriptive text.
+The `@status` component identifier refers to the three-digit numeric HTTP status code of a response message as defined in {{SEMANTICS}} Section 15.
+The component value is the serialized three-digit integer of the HTTP response code, with no descriptive text.
-If used, the `@status` identifier MUST occur only once in the signature input.
+If used, the `@status` component identifier MUST occur only once in the covered components.

 For example, the following response message: